 Getting Rid Of Grubs

 Grubs are the larvae of a variety of beetles.
 In the Southeast, the most common is the Japanese beetle.
-They are C-shaped worms, typically cream-colored, white, or grayish-white with an orange-brown head, and inhabit your turf in the root zone, below the soil surface.
-Grubs feed on the root system of your turf and will cause the most problems for your turf in the months of August, September, and October.There are several noticeable signs of a grub infestation in your turf:
+Grubs are C-shaped worms, typically cream-colored, white, or grayish-white, with an orange-brown head.
+They live in your turf's root zone, just below the soil surface.

 About the Author